• Skip to primary navigation

 Instructions

-• Heat the oil in a larger stew pot or Dutch oven.
-Brown the ground meat for about 3-5 minutes, stirring often to break the lumps.
-Remove the meat from the pot.
+• Brown ground beef: Heat the oil in the pot.
+Brown the meat for 3-5 minutes, stirring often to break the lumps.
+Remove it from the pot.

-• In the meantime, chop the onion very finely.
+• Prepare ingredients: In the meantime, chop the onion very finely.
 Peel and cut the potatoes into larger cubes.

-• Cook the onion in the pot without the addition of any fat, stirring often.
+• Saute: Cook the onion in the pot without adding any fat, often stirring.
 Add the peeled and grated ginger and grated garlic, finely chopped chili (or chili flakes), cumin, coriander, and green curry paste.
 Stir continuously for 1 minute.

-• Return the meat to the pot, add the potatoes, broth, or stock.
-Bring to a boil and simmer for about 30 minutes or until the potatoes are soft.
-Cover the pot leaving a crack open.
+• Simmer beef curry: Return the meat to the pot, add the potatoes and broth or stock.
+Bring to a boil, then simmer, covered with a small gap left open, for about 30 minutes or until the potatoes are tender.

 • To thicken the sauce mix the cornstarch with about 2 tablespoons water in a small bowl.
 You should have a thick yet pourable paste.
 Whisk the paste in the sauce and let the sauce bubble once or twice until slightly thickened.

-• Remove the pot from the heat and swirl in the yogurt.
+• Add yogurt: Remove the pot from the heat and swirl in the yogurt.
 Adjust the taste with salt and pepper.
-Serve as suggested above.

 Notes

-2. You can use vegetable broth made with an organic stock cube for convenience.
-If homemade chicken stock is available, that is always the best choice.
+2. Broth: You can use vegetable broth or chicken stock made with a stock cube for convenience.

-3. The frozen spinach should be preferably defrosted and squeezed before you add it to the pot.
-The 200 g/ 7 oz refers to the spinach when still frozen, once defrosted and squeezed the spinach will weigh less.
+3. The frozen spinach should be defrosted and squeezed before you add it to the pot.
+The 7 oz/ 200 g refers to the spinach when still frozen; once defrosted and squeezed, the spinach will weigh less.

 4. If using fresh spinach, about 2 handfuls will be enough.